owlchester/kanka-docs/docs/source/entities/families/family-trees.md

 This article is for a recently added feature to Kanka!
 ```

 [Families](/entities/families) can have their family trees created in Kanka.
-This feature is currently limited to superboosted campaigns.
+This feature is currently limited to superpremium campaigns.
 To start creating a family tree, go to a family and go to their *family tree* subpage.

 ![Kanka family tree](family-tree.png)